yuriy-chumak/ol/README.md

 #### Interactive mode

     $ ol
-    You see a prompt.
+    Welcome to Otus Lisp 1.2,
-    Type ',help' to help, ',quit' to end session
+    type ',help' to help, ',quit' to end session.
     > (+ 1 2 3)                      # now you in REPL and can play with in
     6
     > ,quit                          # this ends interactive session